Asish107/stock-market-kafka-data-engineering-project/README.md

 Dataset Used
 You can use any dataset, we are mainly interested in operation side of Data Engineering (building data pipeline)

-Here is the dataset used in the video - https://github.com/darshilparmar/stock-market-kafka-data-engineering-project/blob/main/indexProcessed.csv

-Complete Video Tutorial